danielicy/analysta/README.md

 Analytical mapping is a powerful tool for understanding and exploring data, and it is used in a wide variety of fields, such as urban planning, public health, marketing, and many more.

+What is spatial analysis?

+Spatial analysis is the process of examining the location, distribution, and relationship of geographic features and phenomena.
+It involves applying various methods and techniques to spatial data, such as maps, satellite images, and sensors, to answer questions, solve problems, and reveal patterns.
+Spatial analysis can help you understand how humidity varies across space and time, and what factors influence it.